MPoL-dev/MPoL/docs/installation.rst

 Other considerations
 --------------------

-You may consider `installing PyTorch individually <https://pytorch.org/>`_ if you do/do not require CUDA support and want to fine tune your installation.
 If you would like to export your images to FITS files, you should also install the `astropy` package.